oerc-music/nin-remixer-public/README.md

 # Numbers into Notes remixer

-An application triallingthe use of MELD patterns in composition of musical pieces using the [Numbers into Notes](http://demeter.oerc.ox.ac.uk/NumbersIntoNotes/) application.
+An application trialling use of MELD patterns in composition of musical pieces using the [Numbers into Notes](http://demeter.oerc.ox.ac.uk/NumbersIntoNotes/) application.

 ## Design notes